 Part of the reason why I’m writing this post is that I definitely did not have may healthy money habits in my early twenties.
 I did not know how to budget, and any money I had left after paying my bills was used as fun money.

 And that is why this post is an important one for me.
 I truly believe that money management is such a crucial skill to learn at a young age, but especially in our twenties.

 Our twenties are a time where a lot of people go into debt, either because of student loans or because of credit card bills.
 It’s also really easy to damage your finances when you first start getting paid by a “real, grown-up” job, so it’s important that everyone starts getting educated about money as soon as possible.

-So without further ado, here are some healthy money habits to start in your twenties that are going to help you reach your money goals.
+So without further ado, here are 12 good money habits to start in your twenties that are going to help you reach your money goals.

 Create a budget

 Having a budget is one of the simplest and most crucial ways to start financial planning.
 With a budget, you are less inclined to spend more money than you need to.

 A budget is a plan that you set yourself for your money where you make your cash work for you and your needs.
 Having a budget is going to help you establish spending limits and set you on your way to responsible money habits.

 If you have not ever set yourself a budget before, not to worry.
 There are many different budgeting apps you could try as well as many helpful blogs that are going to help you figure out how to budget, and how to actually stay on track with this new financial direction you are taking.